timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_ScrollViewer_GetIsScrollChainingEnabled.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
+The value of the property.

+## Remarks
-The value of the property.After a user hits a scroll limit on an element that has been nested within another scrollable element, you can specify whether that parent element should continue the scrolling operation begun in its child element.
+After a user hits a scroll limit on an element that has been nested within another scrollable element, you can specify whether that parent element should continue the scrolling operation begun in its child element.
 This is called scroll chaining.

 ## See Also